MarkZither/mywyamblog/src/blog/input/posts/2023-01-20-Signing-Git-Commits-in-VSCode-and-VisualStudio.md

 ## How often to sign the commits?

 Signing every commit can be tedious, the default cache time is 1800 seconds (30 minutes) as per the [Agent Options documentation](https://www.gnupg.org/documentation/manuals/gnupg/Agent-Options.html).

+The options to change the cache are discussed in this [Super User](https://superuser.com/questions/624343/keep-gnupg-credentials-cached-for-entire-user-session) question.
+Extending the `default-cache-ttl` and `max-cache-ttl` will mean entering the signing key phrase less often.